improveTheWorld/DataFlow.NET/Readme.md

 #### Advanced Example with Multiprocessing

-In the next code example we use iCode to process a log file and categorize log entries based on their log levels (error, warning, or info).
+In the next code example we use DataFlow.NET to process a log file and categorize log entries based on their log levels (error, warning, or info).
 Here's a simple explanation of what the algorithm does:

 - It reads the log file line by line until it encounters a line Starting with "STOP:".
 - For each line, it categorizes the log entry based on whether it contains "ERROR", "WARNING", or neither (assumed to be an info log).